 - Shop at markets, second-hand stores, garage sales and warehouses

-- See if there's a warranty and how long it is for
+- Find out if the product you're buying comes with a warranty and how long that warranty lasts for

-- Ask if any student or other concessions are relevant.
-Some computer stores, for example, offer generous discounts to full-time students or unemployed people.
-Ask!
+- Ask if the store offers any student or other concessions - some computer stores, for example, offer generous discounts to full-time students or unemployed people

-If you don't feel comfortable negotiating the price of the product with the salesperson, take an assertive friend or family member with you who has your best interests at heart and can do all the talking for you.
+If you don't feel comfortable negotiating the price of the product with the salesperson, you might consider taking an assertive friend or family member with you who has your best interests at heart and let them do all the talking for you.

 You have the right to expect:

 - Certain quality, performance and safety standards from goods and services purchased